-There are no data on the presence of mycophenolate in human milk, or the effects on milk production.
+Risk Summary There are no data on the presence of mycophenolate in human milk, or the effects on milk production.
 There are limited data in the National Transplantation Pregnancy Registry on the effects of mycophenolate on a breastfed child [see Data].
 Studies in rats treated with MMF have shown mycophenolic acid (MPA) to be present in milk.
 Because available data are limited, it is not possible to exclude potential risks to a breastfeeding infant.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for mycophenolate mofetil and any potential adverse effects on the breastfed infant from mycophenolate mofetil or from the underlying maternal condition
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for mycophenolate mofetil and any potential adverse effects on the breastfed infant from mycophenolate congenital malformations and must be counseled regarding pregnancy prevention and planning.
+For patients who are considering pregnancy, consider alternative immunosuppressants with less potential for embryofetal toxicity whenever possible.
+Risks and benefits of mycophenolate mofetil should be discussed with

 Limited information is available from the National Transplantation Pregnancy Registry.
-Of seven infants reported by the National Transplantation Pregnancy Registry to have been breastfed while the mother was taking nycophenolate, all were born at 34 to 40 weeks gestation, and breastfed for up to 14 months.
+Of seven infants reported by the National Transplantation Pregnancy Registry to have been breastfed while the mother was taking mycophenolate, all were born at 34 to 40 weeks gestation, and breastfed for up to 14 months.
 No adverse events

-8.3 Females and Males of Reproductive Potential emales of reproductive potential must be made aware of the increased risk of first trimester pregnancy loss and congenital malformations and must be counseled regarding pregnancy prevention and planning
+Females of reproductive potential must be made aware of the increased risk of first trimester pregnancy loss and